besthor/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # `SQL - Introduction`
 ## SQL (Structured Query Language) is a programming language used for managing and manipulating data in relational databases.
 ![](https://www.selecthub.com/wp-content/uploads/2022/07/SQL-Commands.jpg)
 ## In response to tasks set forth in ALX student project `0x0D.
-SQL - Introduction`, the files in this directory were created.
+SQL - Introduction`, the files in this directory were created

-### These SQL scripts provide a fundamental introduction to creating, navigating, and manipulating MySQL databases.
+## These SQL scripts provide a fundamental introduction to:
+- creating
+- navigating
+- and manipulating MySQL databases.
 #### Task 0: [0-list_databases.sql]
 * Write a script that lists all databases of your MySQL server
 #### Task 1: [1-create_database_if_missing.sql]